protitude/module_login_security/README.txt

    Note: The tracking entries in the database for any host <-> username pair are
         being deleted on: 'login', 'update' and 'delete' user operations.

+ 6.- For the onoing attack detection, all the tracked events are taken in count.
+   The system detects an ongoing attack and notices the admin about that.
+It will remain in attack mode (no more notices will be sent) untill the attack is no longer detected.
+This will happen when the total number of tracked events is below 'maximum allowed to detect ongoing attack' / 3.
+Since then, once the threshold value is reached again, a new notification will be set in the log or sent by email.

+   E.g Say you put 1 hour of track time and a maximum number of login failures to detect ongoing attack of 20.
+This means that if during the last hour there are more than 20 invalid login attemps an attack is detected.
+A log entry is created to notice the detected attack, and system switches to 'attack' status, where no more notices about the attack will be logged or sent.
+After sometime the attack stops.
+And once the number of invalid login attemps for this last hour is below 1/3 of this maximum: invalid attemps are below 6 (20 / 3 for the example) a normal status is recovered.
+If a new attack is detected, the module will alert again about it.

 Most used configuration
 -----------------------